 The Divi Builder does not provide a white label solution.

-Divi currently does not feature a trial of their page builder product.
-However you can use a live demo version of the product from their website.
-They also have a 30-day money back guarantee so technically you are able to trial before you buy.
+Divi currently does not feature a trial of their WordPress page builder.
+However you can use a live demo version on their website.

 Unlimited Websites – $89/Year | All Themes & All Plugins